-- If your temperature, taken by thermometer, is more than 100.5 degrees. - Please try over the counter Tylenol (2 doses every 6 hours) first for postop fever control.
-If fever continues with over-the-counter Tylenol call the office to discuss symptoms. - If your incision becomes reddened, swollen or any increase or change in drainage occurs please contact the office to discuss with nurse.
+- If your temperature taken by thermometer, is more than 100.5 degrees: Please take over the counter Tylenol for postop fever control first.
+(Usually 2 doses every 6 hours.
+Do not exceed daily dose amount per bottle recommendations.) - Your incision becomes reddened, swollen or any drainage occurs please call the office. - Your pain increases out of anticipated parameters please call the office directly.